Python, Linux, Whisper: Dragos Balan on how the MSc Speech Technology prepared him for the job market

 Is there anything else that you would like to share with prospective students?

-The programme is only in its 3rd year so far since it has been founded, so not everything is perfect, but each year there is an active effort done by the Voice Technology staff to improve the programme and make sure that both the students and teachers’ expectations are met.
+The programme is only in its 3rd year so far since it has been founded, so not everything is perfect, but each year there is an active effort done by the Speech Technology staff to improve the programme and make sure that both the students and teachers’ expectations are met.
 The more time passes, the more companies have become interested in interacting with the students of this master, so I encourage prospective students to apply for this master's as it is a unique experience with a specific focus on speech technology and there are lots of opportunities to network with the industry or academia.